wiseman/lsp/README.rst

-``FILE`` is a pathname that specifies the file containing the page to publish. ``PACKAGE`` is the package the reader should use when loading and compiling this file (``*package*`` is the default).  ``SERVER`` is the HTTP listener on which to publish the file
+``FILE`` is a pathname that specifies the file containing the page to publish. ``PACKAGE`` is the package the reader should use when loading and compiling this file (``*package*`` is the default).  ``SERVER`` is the HTTP listener on which to publish the file.

 Example::